 Logan’s honors include the Sewanee Review’s Aiken Taylor Award in Modern American Poetry, the Corrington Award for Literary Excellence, the National Book Critics Circle’s Citation for Excellence in Reviewing, the Peter I. B Lavan Younger Poets Award from the Academy of American Poets, Poetry’s J. Howard and Barbara M. J. Wood Prize, and the inaugural Randall Jarrell Award in Criticism.
 He has also been the recipient of grants from Ingram Merrill Foundation, the Florida Arts Commission, and the National Endowment for the Arts.

-The former director of the University of Iowa’s creative writing program from 1983 to 2000, Logan is a regular poetry critic for the New York Times Book Review and teaches at the University of Florida.
+The former director of the University of Florida’s creative writing program from 1983 to 2000, Logan is a regular poetry critic for the New York Times Book Review and teaches at the University of Florida.
 He splits his time between Gainesville, Florida, and Cambridge, England.

 Madame X (Penguin Books, 2012)